Energy saving tips: Checklist to save £100s

 Similarly, even power-hungry devices such as games consoles use only small amounts of energy while on standby.
 A PlayStation 5, for example, uses just 0.4 watts in standby mode (assuming it's not downloading any updates or charging controllers).
 This would cost less than a penny if left on standby all day.

 So an easy rule of thumb is: "If you're unlikely to use it more than once a week, definitely 'off it'; if more, it's a judgement call."

 Don't assume all energy-saving light bulbs are equal

-LED uses about half the energy of the bigger fluorescent spiral 'energy-saving bulbs'.
-Obviously turning 'em off when you're not in the room helps too.
 There will be an initial outlay, but you should recoup it fairly quickly.
-See our forum for discussion on prices of LED bulbs.
+See MSE Forumites discuss the prices of LED bulbs.

+Obviously turning any lights off when you're not in the room helps too.
 Some worry that constantly turning lights on and off wastes energy but, according to the Energy Saving Trust, you're better off turning them off when you leave the room, no matter how long for.
-It reckons you could save £14 a year doing this.
+It reckons you could save £25 a year doing this.

 Turn draught detective

 Walk round your home spotting window and door draughts.
 You can even make your own sausage dog draught excluder.
 Decent draughtproofing can cut 3% off energy bills, so about £58 a year on average for a typical home.
 This applies to chimneys too, where you can get a 3.5%-ish further reduction.
 Again, this is subject to an initial outlay, but you will make it back over time.

 If you've an open, uninsulated chimney, you could try a chimney sheep to reduce draughts.
 Chimney Sheep is a wool draught excluder, starting at £18.
 It's made from felted sheep wool, so it's naturally breathable and allows moisture to pass through.
 Be fire aware though – make sure there's nothing blocking your chimney if you're planning to use it.